ZachStapletonJones/udemy-vuejs-firebase-pelling/basics/To-Do.md

 > {{}} is the syntax that vue uses to identify when it needs to do something, needs to be told to look at it via the el in app js
 - [x] output the title
 - [x] save and test
-> alt+o opens live html preview in browser
+> Alt+O opens live html preview in browser

 ### Lesson 7 - Methods